Before hiring a nanny

 Safety

-The second category to consider when hiring a new nanny is safety.
 When it comes to our little ones, safety is our top priority.
 Once you have interviewed prospective nannies and decided on your top choice, get a background check done.
 Some nanny hiring agencies require all of their candidates to complete background checks.
 But if you are hiring a nanny without the help of an agency, consider using an organization such as Trustline is a California based database of nannies and babysitters that have cleared background checks.

 Develop a Relationship